Teach With INFOhio

 • Select “Paul Revere’s account of his ride."EvaluatingExploraPrimarySourceResults

-• After selecting the primary source, introduce students to this graphic organizer, Analyzing Primary Source Documents, located in GO!
-Ask, Act, Achieve: How do I evaluate my sources?
+• After selecting the primary source, introduce students the graphic organizer, Analyzing Primary Source Documents from Research and Inquiry Skills: Graphic Organizers and Tools.
 Use this graphic organizer to help your students evaluate the information they find within the source material.

-• As students read the primary source, ask them to answer the questions on the Analyzing Primary Source Documents graphic organizer.
+• As students read the primary source, ask them to answer the questions on the graphic organizer Analyzing Primary Source Documents.
 These questions offer a circular approach and encourage students to evaluate the context of the primary source and think historically.
 This evaluative approach to reading primary sources allows students to:

 • Think about the author and the point of view.
 Ask students to include information they find surprising or unexpected.